HC-7366

 GCN2 and the Integrated Stress Response

-• GCN2 (General Controlled Nonderepressible 2), one of the kinases in the ISR family, responds to amino acid deprivation and is a key metabolic stress sensor in cells
+• GCN2 (General Controlled Nonderepressible 2), one of the kinases in the integrated stress response (ISR) family, responds to amino acid deprivation and is a key metabolic stress sensor in cells

-• While cancer cells are known to utilize ISR for survival, prolonged or hyper activation of ISR has been shown to induce apoptosis
+• While cancer cells are known to utilize the ISR for survival, prolonged or hyper activation of the ISR has been shown to induce an anti-tumor response

-• Hyperactivation of the ISR via GCN2 results in anti-tumor activity
+• Hyperactivation of the ISR via GCN2 is shown to result in anti-tumor activity